bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 Here are just some of the ways in which attackers are abusing NPM:

-1. Using AI to find new and un-known vulnerabilities in old and unmaintained modules that are still in use
+1. Using AI to find new and un-known vulnerabilities in old and unmaintained modules that are still widely used.
-2. Sneaking additional malicious code into apparently helpful pull requests from the open source community
+2. Sneaking additional malicious code into apparently helpful pull requests to the open source community.
-3. Tricking worn out open source maintainers into accepting help from apparently helpful but malicious *volunteers*
+3. Tricking worn out open source maintainers into accepting help from apparently helpful but malicious *"volunteers"*.
-4. Hacking developer's NPM or GitHub accounts to publish malicious version of completely legitimate and well maintained modules
+4. Hacking developer's NPM or GitHub accounts to publish malicious versions of completely legitimate and well maintained modules.
+Or, more nefariously, to quietly tweak their CI/CD pipelines (for example GitHub actions) to inject malicious code into every release after the intended code gets pushed!
-5. Hacking developers to computers to sneak malicious additions directly into the code
+5. Hacking developers to computers to sneak malicious additions directly into the code.
+6. Compromising commonly used development tools — for example, in 2025 and 2026 we have seen a dramatic rise in compromised or malicious plugins in the [VSCode](https://code.visualstudio.com) market place.

-The extra sting in the tail is that dependencies can be nested — modules can depend on other modules that depend on other modules *ad infinitum*.
-This tree-like structure of nested dependencies is referred to as a *dependency tree*.
-When you import one module, you may well actually be adding tens or even hundreds of modules into your project's dependency tree!
+The extra sting in the tail is that dependencies can be nested — modules can depend on other modules that depend on other modules, *ad infinitum*.
+This branching structure of nested dependencies is referred to as a *dependency tree*.
+When you import one module, you may well get tens or even hundreds of modules added your project's dependency tree!

 If any one module anywhere in your dependency tree has a known vulnerability, then there's a **possibility** your code is vulnerable too.
-I say there's a *possibility* because not all vulnerabilities in the tree can actually be triggered from your code.
+I say there's a *possibility* because not all vulnerabilities in your tree can actually be triggered from your code.
 If you depend on a module that has two functions, one with a known vulnerability, and one without, and your code only uses the safe one, then your code is not actually vulnerable!

-It's often much more nuanced than that — if the vulnerability can only be triggered when a third optional argument is passed, and you never pass such an argument, then even though you're using a function with a known vulnerability, you're still save because you're not using the vulnerable part of the module!
+It's often much more nuanced than that — if the vulnerability can only be triggered when a third optional argument is passed, and you never pass such an argument, then even though you're using a function with a known vulnerability, you're still safe because you're not using the vulnerable part of the module.

 In other words, **your code is not actually vulnerable to every vulnerability that exists in your dependency tree**!